 There are various certification options when it comes to sports and conditioning and they are at varying levels.

 For example, should you wish to work as a strength and conditioning coach at a gym or your local high school, certification through a reputable organization like NASM is all you need.

-If you want to work with a professional sports team, however, you going to need a bachelor’s degree in exercise science.
+However, if you want to work with a professional sports team, you will need a bachelor’s degree in exercise science.